Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 data or custom <style>

-into exported html using those options, e.g:
+into exported HTML using these options, e.g:

 <meta charset="UTF-8">